joshhartigan/pleasant/README.md

 An enjoyable programming language of the future *(read: not implemented yet &mdash;
 plans to be written in literate CoffeeScript)*.

+This file documents what I'm learning/thinking/doing while trying to implement the language.
+See DESCRIPTION.md for a specification/description of the language.

 ## Contents: